UKPLab/latech-clfl2017-hittitenlppipeline/README.md

 }

-The Hittite NLP pipeline has the following modules:
+The Hittite NLP pipeline has the following parts:

 1. Preprocessing
 2. Stemming